Zachwm/youtube-views-prediction/README.md

 # YouTube Views Prediction 🎥📊

 This project explores whether we can **predict the number of views a YouTube video will get** using only metadata available at upload time (title, description, tags, publish time, channel stats, etc.).
-Spoiler: predicting virality is hard but the project demonstrates **end-to-end data science skills**: cleaning, feature engineering, model building, and evaluation.
+Spoiler: predicting virality is hard with so many different factors that come in to play

 ---